 Setting aside massive, monumental, backstory-shattering alterations like “Tide” now being spelled “Tyde”, the changes to the setting reflected in the 2nd edition rulebook seem to fall into two categories: working in bits of metaplot that have cropped up in supplements over time that reflect the passage of time in the setting, and making odd little changes for no apparent purpose whatsoever.

-When it comes to setting tweaks that reflect the passage of time and progress of metaplot, some setting features have been removed as a result of this – Rust Alley, where people who got too keen on 1980s-style cyberware corrode in poverty, is apparently extinct, and the process which makes new Necanthropes has stopped working; as a consequence, the option for an Ebonite player character to ascend to that status is now gone.
+When it comes to setting tweaks that reflect the passage of time and progress of metaplot, some setting features have been removed as a result of this – Rust Alley, where people who got too keen on 1980s-style cyberware corrode in poverty, is apparently near-extinct, a dilapidated shadow of its former self, and the process which makes new Necanthropes has stopped working; as a consequence, the option for an Ebonite player character to ascend to that status is now gone.
 In both these cases in-setting developments are cited as being the causes of this (the species from which the Necanthropes were derived returned from exile in the latter case, and seem to have done something to cause SLA to lose access to the White, the strange anomaly in which Necanthropes are formed, and in the former case the passage of time meant that the relevant subculture died out).

 Other omissions are more difficult to understand.
 In the original game, for instance, the history and setting chapters made much mention of Senti, a mysterious individual closely connected to Mr. Slayer who was closely involved in some major setting details.
 (She’s a bit of a big deal in The Truth too.)
 Here she isn’t mentioned.